-) To the applicant agreement, agreement and to applicate the Market of the specific in what singular transfer is a specific in the specific in Is the applicant generally required to participate in appeal proceedings?
-Please note that attendance in person is not required under the Convention (see paragraph 6.5.3 of the Guide to Good Practice, Part II - Implementing Measures) Yes, please specify in what circumstances: The applicant may be required to provide instructions to counsel and respond to any matters raised formally in writing.
-In the majority of cases the applicant is not required to attend or participate in the hearing.
-No i) Is the applicant able to participate in proceedings without being physically present? ✓ Yes, please specify: ✓ Video-conference ☐ Telephone ✓ Through a legal representative ☐ Other (please specify): ☐ No j) If the applicant does participate in appeal proceedings in your State, is simultaneous interpretation available, where necessary? ✓ Yes☐ No k) Where the facilities set out in questions i) and j) above are required, who is responsible for the cost of providing such facilities? ☑ The applicant ☐ The requesting Central Authority ☐ The requested Central Authority ☑ The court / administrative authority ☑ It depends upon the facility used (please specify): ☐ Other (please specify): l) Can special immigration arrangements (e.g., visas) be made to enable the applicant to attend appeal proceedings in person if he / she so wishes? ✓ Yes, please specify: The person would need to meet the qualifying persons immigration criteria.
-In most cases a person will be able to enter New Zeland on a visitors permit for the purposes of attending or participating in court proceedings.
-18 B Enforcement of rights of access a) Can an order relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
+Telephone Through a legal representative Other (please specify): No j) If the applicant does participate in appeal proceedings in your State, is simultaneous interpretation available, where necessary? ∑ Yes □ No k) Where the facilities set out in questions i) and j) above are required, who is responsible for the cost of providing such facilities?
+The applicant The requesting Central Authority The requested Central Authority The court / administrative authority It depends upon the facility used (please specify): Other (please specify): 1) Can special immigration arrangements (e.g., visas) be made to enable the applicant to attend appeal proceedings in person if he / she so wishes?
+Yes, please specify: The person would need to meet the qualifying persons immigration criteria.
+In most cases a person will be able to enter New Zealand on a visitors permit for the purposes of attending or participating in court proceedings.
+No

+18 Enforcement of rights of access a) Can an order relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
 Yes, all orders made in another State are recognised and are enforceable.
 Please explain or specify how relevant legislation can be accessed (e.g., website) or attach a copy: Yes, if there is an international agreement in place with the foreign State.
-Please specify: Brussels II a (Council Regulation (EC) 2201/2003 of 27 November 2003) 1996 Hague Child Protection Convention Other (please specify): Bi-lateral agreements Yes, subject to conditions.
-Please explain or specify how relevant legislation can be accessed (e.g., website) or attach a copy: No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No b) Can an agreement relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State?
-Yes, if there is an international agreement in place with the foreign State.
-Please specify: ☐ Brussels II a (Council Regulation (EC) 2201/2003 of 27 November 2003) ☐ Other (please specify): Under the Care of Children Act 2004 some or all of the parties to an agreement may apply for some or all of the terms of the agreement be embodied in an order Yes, subject to conditions.
-Please explain: No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No c) Can a party seek to have orders made in your State in respect of a decision from another State on rights of access?
+Please specify: Brussels IIb Regulation (Council Regulation (EU) 2019/1111 of 25 June 2019) 1996 Child Protection Convention Other (please specify): Yes, subject to conditions.
+Please explain or specify how relevant legislation can be accessed (e.g. , website) or attach a copy: No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities No b) Can an agreement relating to rights of access made in another State be registered for enforcement or be declared enforceable in your State? \boxtimes Yes, if there is an international agreement in place with the foreign State.
+Please specify: Brussels IIb Regulation (Council Regulation (EU) 2019/1111 of 25 June 2019) Other (please specify): Yes, subject to conditions.
+Please explain: \square No, however the party can seek to have "mirror orders" made by the judicial or administrative authorities

+□ No c) Can a party seek to have orders made in your State in respect of a decision from another State on rights of access?
 Yes, the party must apply to the judicial or administrative authorities Yes, the Central Authority will apply to the judicial or administrative authorities on behalf of the party No d) What is the procedure for the applicant to commence enforcement proceedings?
 The Central Authority can apply for enforcement on behalf of the applicant The applicant must seek enforcement Other (please specify): e) What coercive measures, if any, are available to enforce an order relating to access and contact?
 Intervention by government agency (e.g., police, social welfare, etc.) Removal of the child from the custodial person(s) Criminal charges Imprisonment Pecuniary measures An order placing the child under supervision Other (please specify): f) Does the application of coercive measures require a separate order from judicial or administrative authorities?
 Yes.
-If so, who must apply for the order: ☐ The applicant ☐ Public Prosecutor ☐ Police ☐ Other (please specify): No
+If so, who must apply for the order: The applicant Public Prosecutor Police Other (please specify): No